RConsortium/S7/tests/testthat/_snaps/property.md

-# property: does not use partial matching
+# prop: does not use partial matching

     Can't find property <range>@st